Saleem-pheku/make_your_portfolio/README.md

 `

 CONTRIBUTION GUIDELINES:
+  - Add your name and the name of your project directory in the contributors list and raise a PR.
   - Please make a seperate branch of your PR if you are having more than 3 directories in your project.
   - Please create a seperate directory for your project and do not change other's code.
   - Make sure you create a seperate readme file that must mention your details and a short description of your project with tech stack